vuejs/vuefire/docs/guide/old__binding-subscriptions.md

 </FirebaseExample>

-By default, Vuefire **will reset** the property, you can customize this behaviour by providing a second argument to the `unbind`/`rtdbUnbind`
+By default, VueFire **will reset** the property, you can customize this behaviour by providing a second argument to the `unbind`/`rtdbUnbind`

 <FirebaseExample>